 The Importance of Relaxing Underwater

-Don’t expect to be able to hold your breath underwater for several minutes at a time without months and years of training.
+Don’t expect to be able to hold your breath underwater for several minutes at a time without months and years of training (or the help of a snorkel).
 Building up your breath-hold takes time and lots of practice.
 Furthermore, progress should be made slowly, since one misstep and you run the risk of drowning.
 But in essence, the key to how to relax underwater can be boiled down into staying calm and limiting your movement.

 Whether you’re spearfishing or freediving, movements should be kept to a bare minimum.
 If you’re a Spearo, movement will reveal your presence to fish.
 Furthermore, moving your muscles requires oxygen, so the more you move the faster you have to resurface.
 As a freediver, each movement must take you closer to depth or to the surface.
 Panicking will cause you to move more frantically and make mistakes, which wastes precious oxygen as well.